 Depending on the type of building and where it's located, it might be better to increase its budget instead of making another one of those.
 Increasing the budget makes it more efficient at what it's doing, so it can do more of it.
 Also this has the added bonus of raising the job quality of that building.
 Yes, it costs more to run the building at a higher budget, but often that works out more cheaply than running 2 buildings at a standard budget.
 This approach is not suited to all types of buildings though.
 It's ideal for utility-oriented buildings, for example:

 Eventually you might need more of that type of building, but max out its budget first before building a new one.

-On the other hand, for buildings that work for a certain service radius (for example churches etc), it's better to build an extra one of these in an under-serviced location, instead of raising the budget.
+On the other hand, for buildings that work for a certain service radius (for example churches and medical clinics), it's better to build an extra one of these in an under-serviced location instead of raising the budget.
 If you're building in an area with few people, you can set that building's budget lower than standard to save money, just until you have a bit more population in that area.

 3. Recognize that you need to focus on making money as your main priority

 If your citizens are unhappy, you can increase their happiness by increasing whatever they need.
 But the problem is that if you aren't making enough money, you can't pay for the building that you need to increase their happiness!
 So focus on making money.